tower-rs/tower-http/README.md

 See the [docs] for the complete list of middleware.

-Middleware uses the [`http`] crate as the HTTP interface so they're compatible with any library or framework that also uses [`http`].
+Middleware uses the [http] crate as the HTTP interface so they're compatible with any library or framework that also uses [http].
 For example [hyper].

 The middleware were originally extracted from one of [@EmbarkStudios] internal projects.

 ## Examples

-The [`examples`] folder contains various examples of how to use Tower HTTP:
+The [examples] folder contains various examples of how to use Tower HTTP:

-- [`warp-key-value-store`]: A key/value store with an HTTP API built with warp.
+- [warp-key-value-store]: A key/value store with an HTTP API built with warp.
-- [`tonic-key-value-store`]: A key/value store with a gRPC API and client built with tonic.
+- [tonic-key-value-store]: A key/value store with a gRPC API and client built with tonic.

 ## Getting Help

-First, see if the answer to your question can be found in the API documentation.
+If you're new to tower its [guides] might help.
+In the tower-http repo we also have a [number of examples][examples] showing how to put everything together.
-If the answer is not there, there is an active community in the [Tower Discord channel][chat].
-We would be happy to try to answer your question.
-If that doesn't work, try opening an [issue] with the question.
+You're also welcome to ask in the [`#tower` Discord channel][chat] or open an [issue] with your question.

 ## Contributing